salesforce/lwsec-docs-mirror/packages/@locker/distortion/docs/distortions.md

 <hr>
 <a name="cookiestoredocsonchange-settermd"></a>

-## CookieStore.prototype.onchange setter
+## CookieStore.prototype.onchange

-The [`CookieStore.prototype.onchange()`](https://developer.mozilla.org/en-US/docs/Web/API/CookieStore/onchange) event handler of the `CookieStore` interface fires when a change is made to any cookie.
+The [`onchange`](https://developer.mozilla.org/en-US/docs/Web/API/CookieStore/onchange) EventHandler of the `CookieStore` interface fires when a change is made to any cookie.

 This distortion prevents code from accessing cookies outside of the sandbox.